Informational, commercial

 CPA Exam Eligibility vs CPA Licensure Requirements

 Short answer: CPA exam eligibility and CPA licensure are separate milestones.
-Exam eligibility means a state or jurisdiction lets you sit for the Uniform CPA Exam.
-CPA licensure means you have passed the exam and met the state board's final education, experience, ethics, and application rules before using the CPA title.
+CPA eligible usually means a jurisdiction may allow you to sit for the Uniform CPA Exam; CPA candidate often means you are applying, testing, passing sections, or moving toward licensure; licensed CPA means the state board has approved your final education, exam, experience, ethics, and application requirements.
 Requirements vary by jurisdiction, so verify your path with the state board, NASBA, and AICPA.

 CPA exam and licensure requirements vary by state and can change.
 This page is for planning only.
 Always verify requirements with your state board of accountancy, NASBA, and official CPA resources before making education or licensing decisions.